Alexander-Barth/NCDatasets.jl/docs/src/index.md

 ## Installation

-Inside the Julia shell, you can download and install using the following commands:
+Inside the Julia shell, you can download and install NCDatasets using the following commands:

 ```julia
 using Pkg
 Pkg.add("NCDatasets")
 ```

-Or by typing `]add NCDatasets` using the package manager mode.
+Or by typing `]add NCDatasets` using the package manager REPL-mode.

 ### Latest development version